mlivesu/cinolib/README.md

 (info on how to install/use it coming soon!)

-## Attribution
+## Acknowldegment
-If you use cinolib in your academic projects, please cite the library using this BibTeX entry:
+If you use cinolib in your academic projects, please cite the library using the following BibTeX entry:

 ```bibtex